SamEThibault/meta-pe-prep/Systems/systems_design.md

 - Master-Slave: A master node manages one or more slave nodes
 - Microservices: Application is dividedd into small, independently deployable services
 - Even-Driven: Components communicate by emitting and consuming events

+Communication Protocols:
+- REST: stateless, request-response, simple.
+Easy to scale horizontally with load balancer.
+- Long Polling: client makes a request to the server, server holds the request open until it has new data to send the client.
+Allows the use of load balancing, and easy firewall config (just like REST).
+But it allows clients to get real-time server updates without having to request it themselves (like REST).
+- Websockets: necessary if you need realtime, bidirectional communication between client and server.
+They can be challenging to add to design of architecture since you need to maintain the connection between client and server.
+This is a challenge when using load balancers, and it can be hard for a server to maintain many open connections.
+So, use message broker to handle the communication between the client and the server.
+This ensures you don't need to maintain long connections to every backend service.
+So: client -> load balancer -> websocker servers -> message broker -> backend services
+- There's also Server Sent Events (SSE), basically same as websockets but 1-way server->client communication.
+Connection remains open, and usually integrates easily to HTTP infra with load balancers and firewalls and such.

 Best Practices:
 - Assume nodes will fail, use retries, replication, and fallbacks